Medea (play): Story

 Medea then returns to plotting the murders of Glauce and Creon.
 She decides to poison some golden robes (a family heirloom and gift from the sun god Helios, her grandfather) and a coronet, in hopes that the bride will not be able to resist wearing them, and consequently be poisoned.
 Medea resolves to kill her own children as well, not because the children have done anything wrong, but because she feels it is the best way to hurt Jason.
 She calls for Jason once more and, in an elaborate ruse, apologizes to him for overreacting to his decision to marry Glauce.
 When Jason appears fully convinced that she regrets her actions, Medea begins to cry in mourning of the exile.
-She convinces Jason to allow their two sons to give gifts to Glauce in hopes that Creon to lift the exile against the children.
+She convinces Jason to allow their two sons to give gifts to Glauce in hopes that Creon will lift the exile against the children.
 Eventually Jason agrees.

 In the next scene a messenger recounts Glauce and Creon's deaths.
 When the children arrived with the robes and coronet, Glauce gleefully put them on and went to find her father.
 The poison overtook her and she fell to the floor, dying horribly and painfully.
 Creon clutched her tightly as he tried to save her and, by coming in contact with the robes and coronet, was poisoned and died as well.